Potential Surge Preheating: enhanced resonance from potential features: Introduction

 In this work, we explore a different avenue: the effects of local small-scale features in the inflationary potential on the preheating dynamics.
 Such deformations in the potential on the intermediate scales (after the CMB scales but before the end of inflation) are widely studied in the literature in the context of generating enhanced power-spectrum that source the generation of primordial black holes (PBHs) and secondary gravitational waves (SGWs)~\cite{Starobinsky:1992ts,Adams:2001vc,Garcia-Bellido:2017mdw,Germani:2017bcs,Ballesteros:2017fsr,Hertzberg:2017dkh,Atal:2019cdz,Mishra:2019pzq,Kefala:2020xsx,Dalianis:2021iig,Inomata:2021tpx,Boutivas:2022qtl,Karam:2022nym,Gu:2022pbo,Inomata:2022yte,Pi:2022zxs}.
-Typically, the primordial features are considered in the literature during inflation; consequently, those features appear on large field values compared to the end of inflation.
+(In this context, consider also the production of PBHs and SGWs from the collapse of small-scale perturbations arising from preheating instabilities, as explored in~\cite{Bassett:2000ha,Suyama:2004mz,Jedamzik:2010hq,Jedamzik:2010dq,Martin:2019nuw,Martin:2020fgl,Papanikolaou:2020qtd}) Typically, the primordial features are considered in the literature during inflation; consequently, those features appear on large field values compared to the end of inflation.
 (For reviews on primordial features, see~\cite{Chluba:2015bqa,Slosar:2019gvt}; for observational searches, see~\cite{Chen:2016vvw,Ballardini:2016hpi,Palma:2017wxu,LHuillier:2017lgm,Ballardini:2017qwq,Debono:2020emh,Braglia:2022ftm,Euclid:2023shr}).
 Here, we show that such a local feature on a very small scale can have interesting consequences for preheating, too (see the schematic figure~\ref{fig:schematic}).

 We describe how the change in the resonance structure due to local deformations in the form of a dip or a bump near the minima of the scalar potential affects the preheating without altering the inflationary predictions for the model.
 Specifically, these small-scale features in the inflationary potential can alleviate certain challenges associated with scalar preheating and enable a more rapid transition to a radiation-dominated universe.
 Furthermore, the nonlinear stage of preheating is known to produce GWs through the fragmentation of the coherent scalar field.
 We demonstrate that these deformations in the scalar potential can also be directly detected through GW spectra and their influence on the effective number of relativistic degrees of freedom, $\Delta \neff$.